This is a beginning to intermediate level course. Upon completion of this course, mental health professionals will be able to:

 The ideal way to avoid a difficult decision is to minimize the chances of having to make one in the first place.
 A risk management approach to ethics provides a practical way to avoid ethical dilemmas, although it has some ethical (and personal) liabilities of its own, as we will present.

-Therapists who approach their work from too much of a risk-management perspective might also avoid high-risk practice areas such as child custody and other forensic work, and in practice venues where scrutiny will be intense.
+Therapists who approach their work from a very strong risk-management perspective might also choose to avoid high-risk practice areas such as child custody and other forensic work, and in practice venues where scrutiny will be intense.
 However, many people desperately need these services.
-Who will provide them if mental health professionals hide out in a safe zone?
+Who will provide them if too many mental health professionals hide out in a safe zone?

 We take the position that the primary rationale for being an ethically aware and sensitive therapist is not for self-protection.
 There is a far more positive reason.
 Reaching for the highest standards emboldens us in the face of ethical uncertainty.
 We respect ourselves and what we do if we feel confident that we are practicing appropriately and within the boundaries of our training and competence.
 This, in turn, enhances the quality of our services.
 Maintaining high standards allows us to act with benevolence and courage rather than donning protective armor.